 My interest in this area of study was triggered when I was completing my Ph.D.— we were designing a drug that targets a genetic change (translocation of DNA bases) that occurs in prostate cancer.
 But I learned that the genetic abnormality is found almost exclusively in the prostate tumors of European Americans and not African Americans.
 That gave me some insight — here we are designing a drug and it's not going to be effective for African Americans.
 That was an “aha” moment for me.
 I saw how disparities in research could actually end up creating a gap in healthcare.

-If we don’t study the mechanism of disease progression and the different molecular changes involved in diverse populations, it's going to end up creating a bigger gap down the road.
+If we don’t study the mechanism of disease progression and the different molecular changes involved in wide-ranged populations, it's going to end up creating a bigger gap down the road.
 As someone born in Ethiopia, I come from a population that is underrepresented in cancer research, and I have always been interested in addressing these problems.
 That’s why I specifically looked for labs for my postdoctoral training that were doing health disparities research, and that’s how I ended up in Dr. Stefan Ambs’ lab.
 It was the perfect fit for me.

 Tell us about your research at CCR.